wostzone/echo-dapr/README.md

 ## Performance

-This is a very simplistic performance test comparing invocation times using best out of 3 runs.
+This is a very simplistic performance test comparing 'echo' invocation times using best out of 5 runs.

 There are 3 types of tests, each with grpc and http: